Schmavery/facebook-chat-api/README.md

 ### Listening to a chat
 #### api.listen(callback)

 Listen watches for messages sent in a chat.
 By default this won't receive events (joining/leaving a chat, title change etc...) but it can be activated with `api.setOptions({listenEvents: true})`.
+This will by default ignore messages sent by the current account, you can enable listening to your own messages with `api.setOptions({listenEvents: true})`.

 __Example__